Who Needs To Follow ITAR Compliance?

 Defense Services

-- Technical assistance - such as instruction, skills training, and working knowledge necessary for the design, development, production, processing, use, operation, overhaul, and repair of defense articles.
+• Technical assistance: instruction, skills training, and working knowledge for designing, developing, producing, processing, using, operating, overhauling, and repairing defense articles.

-- Defense services also include the provision of information, such as technical data or other information covered by the ITAR, as well as any other non-tangible assistance related to defense articles.
+• Defense services also cover information sharing, such as technical data, and other non-tangible assistance related to defense articles.

 Being ITAR compliant means that a company or individual is following all the rules and regulations set forth by the ITAR.
 This includes obtaining the proper licenses and approvals for exporting defense articles, services, or technical data.
 It also involves properly handling and safeguarding these items to ensure that they are not being misused or transferred to unauthorized parties.